WITCHES AND REBELS

 I encourage you as I encourage myself, make sure to be pliable and soft in the hands of the Lord.
 Do not let any rebellion have a place in your heart.
 Realize that God is over it all.
 You will never go wrong obeying His word and humbly submitting yourself to the authority structures He has carefully and strategically placed in your life.

 David followed Saul as the next king of Israel.
 Whereas King Saul was a rebel, King David submitted himself to God’s word and God’s will.
 Saul was tormented with jealousy, paranoia, bitterness, and anger for most of his life.
 David was blessed with peace, power, joy and God’s presence for most of his life.
 The choice is yours: to be a Saul or to be a David.
-As for me, I chose the later.
+As for me, I choose the latter.